-Monthly/Weekly Newsletter and Announcements: The Monthly Newsletter will be emailed home monthly through Aeries.
-A weekly announcement will be sent out on Sunday through Aeries Communication.
+Monthly/Weekly Newsletter and Announcements: There will be a monthly newsletter and weekly announcement sent out through ParentSquare.
 Parents are encouraged to read and listen to these important updates and site news information.
-Our Rail Ranch website will also show this communication and calendar:
+Our Rail Ranch website will also show this communication and calendar: www.murrieta.k12.ca.us/rail

-www.murrieta.k12.ca.us/rail